kimdurante/intro-to-gdal/content/raster.md

 Band 3 Block=6244x1 Type=Byte, ColorInterp=Blue
 ```

-Run `ogrinfo` on the 1938 Composite image of San Francisco.
+Run `gdalinfo` on the 1938 Composite image of San Francisco.
 Notice that each band (RGB) has a NoData Value of 0.

 <img src="https://raw.githubusercontent.com/kimdurante/intro-to-gdal/master/images/SF1938_map.png" width="500">
 ```